 \subsection{Error correcting output codes}

 The Error Correcting Output Codes (ECOC)~\cite{verma2019error} defense uses the idea of coding theory and changes the output representation in a network to codewords.
 There are three main ideas of the defense.
-First is the use of a special sigmoid decoding activation function instead of the softmax function.
+First, is the use of a special sigmoid decoding activation function instead of the softmax function.
 This function allocates the non-trivial volume in logit space to uncertainty.
 This makes the attack surface smaller to the attacker who tries to craft adversarial examples.
-Two, a larger Hamming distance between the codewords is used to increase the distance between two high-probability regions for a class in logit space.
+Second, a larger Hamming distance between the codewords is used to increase the distance between two high-probability regions for a class in logit space.
 This forces the adversary to use larger perturbations in order to succeed.
-Lastly, the correlation between outputs is reduced by training an ensemble model. \\
+Lastly, the correlation between outputs is reduced by training an ensemble model.

+\textbf{Prior security studies:} In~\cite{verma2019error}, the authors test ECOC against white-box attacks like PGD and C$\&$W. A further white-box analysis of ECOC is done in~\cite{tramer2020adaptive}, where PGD with a custom loss function is used.
+Through this modified PGD, the authors in~\cite{tramer2020adaptive} are able to significantly reduce the robustness of the ECOC defense in the white-box setting.
+No black-box analyses of ECOC are ever considered in~\cite{tramer2020adaptive} or~\cite{verma2019error}.

 \textbf{Why we selected it:} Much like ADP, this method relies on an ensemble of models.
 However unlike ADP, this defense is based on coding theory and the original paper does not consider a black-box adversary.
+The authors in~\cite{tramer2020adaptive} were only able to come up with an effective attack on ECOC in the white-box setting.
 Therefore, exploring the black-box security of this defense is of interest.